Deep Dirichlet uncertainty for unsupervised out-of-distribution detection of eye fundus photographs in glaucoma screening: Abstract

 \section{Abstract}

 The development of automatic tools for early glaucoma diagnosis with color fundus photographs can significantly reduce the impact of this disease.
 However, current state-of-the-art solutions are not robust to real-world scenarios, providing over-confident predictions for out-of-distribution cases.
 With this in mind, we propose a model based on the Dirichlet distribution that allows to obtain class-wise probabilities together with an uncertainty estimation without exposure to out-of-distribution cases.
-We demonstrate our approach on the AIROGS challenge.
-At the start of the final test phase (8 Feb.
-2022), our method had the highest average score among all submissions.
+We demonstrate our approach on the AIROGS challenge, where we achieve a performance similar to other participants without requiring additional annotations or artificially generated out-of-distribution labels.

 \end {abstract}